Reserving a grave space

 Exclusive Right of Burial is granted for 50 or 100 years and can be renewed or extended.

-You will be issued with a Deed of Grant of Exclusive Right of Burial (your deeds) upon receipt of payment, along with a copy of our Rules and Regulations.
+You will be issued with a Deed of Grant of Exclusive Right of Burial (your deeds) upon receipt of payment, along with a copy of our rules and regulations.

 Transfer of grave ownership